tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 The connector can be used with the `qos::wal` operator for transient in-memory or persistent disk-based guaranteed delivery.
 If either tremor or the downstream system fails or becomes uncontactable users can configure ( bytes and/or number of messages retained ) retention for lossless recovery.
-For events marked as transitional that are explicitly acknowledged, `fail` insights are propagated for events that are not succesfully transmitted downstream.
+For events marked as transactional that are explicitly acknowledged, `fail` insights are propagated for events that are not succesfully transmitted downstream.
 Non-transactional events ( those not marked as transactional ) are delivered on a best effort basis.
 Regardless of the transaction configuration, when paired with qos operators upstream pipelines, the sink will coordinate failover and recovery to the configured retention, replaying the retained messages upon recovery of network accessibility of the downstream endpoints.